 Currency Exchange – International Currency Exchange (ICE) is available landside.
 Hours: 4:00AM – 4:00PM (Mon-Sat) and 4:00AM – 7:00AM and 9:00AM – 3:00PM (Sun).

-Duty Free & Shopping – Duty free is available two hours prior to international flights departure schedule.
-Relay Shop is available landside and airside and there are a few other shops in the terminal, airside.
+Duty Free & Shopping – Duty free is available 1.5 hours prior to international flight departures.
+Relay Shop is available Landside (7:00AM – 9:00PM) and airside (4:45AM – 9:00PM) and there are a few other shops in the terminal, airside.

-Food & Drinks – Food concessions in the airport operate on varying schedules, with some open as early as 3:30AM.
+Food & Drinks – Food concessions in the airport operate on varying schedules, with some open as early as 4:00AM.
 At the time of this update, there are no 24-hour dining options.
-Food options include: Refuel Restaurant and Lounge (airside) • Starbucks (airside) • Tim Horton’s (airside) • YXE Quick Stop (landside).
+Food options include: Refuel Restaurant and Lounge (Airside) • Starbucks (Airside) • Tim Horton’s (Airside) • Urban Acre Stop (Landside).

-Information Desk – Location: Landside, in the center of the terminal.
+Information Desk – If you have any questions, there is an information desk that may be able to provide assistance.
+Location: Landside, in the center of the terminal.
 Hours: 4:00AM – 1:00AM.
 You can also seek the assistance of a volunteer Airport Ambassador at the Saskatoon Shines Reception Centre, located in the Arrivals and Baggage Claim area.

 Luggage Storage & Lockers – Not available.